Fork me on GitHub

 Deployment

 The plugin can deploy the RPMs to a repository.
 This is controlled by rpmDeploymentRepository which supports the same format as altDeploymentRepository.
-The plugin deployment may be skipped with rpm.deploy.skip
+The plugin deployment may be skipped with rpm.deploy.skip.
+If rpmDeploymentRepository is not set it will fall back to the value of the user property altDeploymentRepository.

 Examples